albertopalencia/CSharp/README.md

 ## WebConfigChecker

-This project check if a .Net project have all Keys on web.config.
+This project check if a .Net project has all Keys on web.config.
-I Create this project because, when I worked in one break service, Some keys of the original project have been forgotten on the new project.
+I Create this project because, When I worked to decompose a service into micro services, Some keys of the original project have been forgotten on the new project.
+Then this project list which keys not exists.